Wandsbek (quarter): Geography

-The quarter Wandsbek has an area of 6 km2.
+The quarter of Wandsbek has an area of 6 km2.
 The western border is to the quarter Dulsberg in the borough Hamburg-Nord.
 The northern border to Bramfeld is the small river Osterbek.
 In the east are the quarters Farmsen-Berne and Tonndorf.
 The southern border to the quarter Marienthal is mostly the railway tracks of the city train.

 Demographics

-In 2006, 32,350 people were living in the quarter Wandsbek.
+In 2006, 32,350 people were living in the quarter of Wandsbek.
 The population density was 5,397 people per km2.
 11.7% were children under the age of 18, and 21.9% were 65 years of age or older.
 14.5% were immigrants.
 1,754 people were registered as unemployed.
 In 1999 there were 19,083 households, out of which 14.4% had children under the age of 18 living with them and 54.1% of all households were made up of individuals.
 The average household size was 1.72.

-In 2006 there were 5,306 criminal offences in quarter (164 crimes per 1000 people).
+In 2006 there were 5,306 criminal offences in the quarter (164 crimes per 1000 people).

-According to the Department of Motor Vehicles (Kraftfahrt-Bundesamt), in the quarter Wandsbek were 11,771 private cars registered (365 cars/1000 people).
+According to the Department of Motor Vehicles (Kraftfahrt-Bundesamt), in the quarter of Wandsbek 11,771 private cars were registered (365 cars/1000 people).

-There were 5 elementary schools and 3 secondary schools in the quarter Wandsbek.
+There are 5 elementary schools and 3 secondary schools in the quarter of Wandsbek.

 Infrastructure

 Health systems

-Founded 1937 as a military hospital for German Wehrmacht, the military hospital of the Bundeswehr (Bundeswehrkrankenhaus Hamburg) with 305 beds in 13 departments is a general hospital and teaching hospital for the University of Hamburg.
+Founded in 1937 as a military hospital for the German Wehrmacht, the military hospital of the Bundeswehr (Bundeswehrkrankenhaus Hamburg) with 305 beds in 13 departments is a general hospital and teaching hospital for the University of Hamburg.
 The hospital has the capacity to dispatch emergency medical services.
 An emergency ambulance with a physician and a rescue helicopter are stationed at the hospital.
 It is located at Lesserstr.
 180.

 Some 52 physicians in private practice and 9 pharmacies were counted in 2006.